First Gift Idea

 - The Joy Luck Club by Amy Tan.
 Is this a trend?
 Asian-American women writing about mother-daughter relationships?
 Maybe.
 Doesn’t matter – another great suggestion.
 Pair it with you own Mah Jongg set for an extra special gift to spend time together.

 - Gifts from the Sea by Anne Morrow Lindbergh.
 A beautiful collection of mediations, it was a thoughful gift I received from a dear friend upon the birth of my first son.

 - Winter Garden by Kristin Hannah.
 My first and still favorite novel by Hannah.
 A heart-wrenching historical fiction of a mother’s love, kept and given, set against the backdrop of the siege of Leningrad during WWII.
 How about a cute set of Russian nesting dolls to go with the book – generations of mothers.

-- What book list is complete without a few classics?
-Like A Tree Grows in Brooklyn by Betty Smith.
+- A Tree Grows in Brooklyn by Betty Smith.
+What book list is complete without a few classics?

-- And, Little Women by Louisa May Alcott, driven by the ever-present comforting Marmee?
-And, who can ever picture Marmee without an ever-present shawl for those cold New England days.
+- Another classic: Little Women by Louisa May Alcott, centered by the ever-present comforting Marmee?
+Who can picture Marmee without an ever-present shawl for those cold New England days?